-- a.
-Internships related to ICT integration in colleges for educators and learners are established. - b.
-Apprenticeships related to ICT integration in colleges for educators and learners are established; - Internships and apprenticeships related to ICT integration in colleges for educators and learners are established; and - d.
-Field trips related to ICT integration in schools and teacher colleges are established and practised.
+- Internships related to ICT integration in colleges for educators and learners are practised; - b.
+Apprenticeships related to ICT integration in colleges for educators and learners are practised; - Internships and apprenticeships related to ICT integration in colleges for educators and learners are practised; and - d.
+Field trips related to ICT integration in schools and teacher colleges are practise.